apache/activemq-artemis/docs/user-manual/en/security.md

 For more information on configuring the SSL transport, please see [Configuring the Transport](configuring-transports.md).

-## Basic user credentials
+## User credentials

-Apache ActiveMQ Artemis ships with a security manager implementation that reads user credentials, i.e. user names, passwords and role information from properties files on the classpath called `artemis-users.properties` and `artemis-roles.properties`.
+Apache ActiveMQ Artemis ships with two security manager implementations:

+-   The legacy, deprecated `ActiveMQSecurityManager` that reads user credentials, i.e. user names, passwords and role information from properties files on the classpath called `artemis-users.properties` and `artemis-roles.properties`.
 This is the default security manager.

-If you wish to use this security manager, then users, passwords and roles can easily be added into these files.
+-   The flexible, pluggable `ActiveMQJAASSecurityManager` which supports any standard JAAS login module.
+Artemis ships with several login modules which will be discussed further down.

+### Non-JAAS Security Manager

-To configure this manager then it needs to be added to the `bootstrap.xml` configuration.
+If you wish to use the legacy, deprecated `ActiveMQSecurityManager`, then it needs to be added to the `bootstrap.xml` configuration.
 Lets take a look at what this might look like:

     <basic-security>
       <users>file:${activemq.home}/config/non-clustered/artemis-users.properties</users>